DavComo/athleticsStreamCode/README.md

 It is not recommended to use the integrated command console without familiarizing youself with its uses first.
 Due to the everchanging nature of the ICC, this documentation won't refer to every command in the console; however, invoking the `help` command will display every command and a short explanation of its function.
 Additionally, below is a simple explanation of some of the most basic commands and functions of the ICC.
 1. Starting/Stopping the Server <br> -> Starting and stopping the server is simple with only the `stop` and `start` keywords being necessary.
 By default, when you start the `run.py` file the server will initiate started.
 2. Checking Server Status <br> -> There are two useful ways to tell whether the server is running or not.
 The first is by calling the `status` command which, along with a color guide, will say the status of the server.
 The second method is by checking the color of the `>>>` sideways carats.
 Green color indicates that the server is running, and red indicates the server is down.
-3. Updating Database Name <br> -> With the release of version 1.4.0 and onwards, you can change which database the renderer is currently attached to without the need to stop the server or modify the [streamData.js](./streamData.js) file manually.
+3. Updating Database Name <br> -> With the release of version 1.4.0 and onwards, you can change which database the renderer is currently attached to without the need to stop the server or modify files manually.
 To do so, run the `updatedb` command followed by the name of the assigned database you want to switch to.
 For example `>>> updatedb MIS-stream_1`.
 If done correctly, you should receive a confirmation of the database switch.
-Please keep in mind this confirmation isn't a confirmation of access authorization to the database, and any changes done with this command are applied to your [streamData.js](./streamData.js) file and carried over across instances.
-Oftentimes, you will also need to refresh your webpage source in OBS or your chosen streaming software to implement this change.<br>
+Please keep in mind this confirmation isn't a confirmation of access authorization to the database, and any changes done with this command are applied to your future streams on the same device and carried over across instances.
+Oftentimes, you will also need to refresh your webpage source in OBS or your chosen streaming software to implement this change.
 4. Exiting the ICC <br> -> Exiting the ICC will also instantly stop the server.
 To do so, run the `exit` command.
 You can also exit through the standard Ctrl+C combination, universal to most command-line interfaces, to exit a process.
+5. Advanced Info Panel <br> -> The advanced info panel, invoked with the `info` command, brings up loads of advanced information about the system such as software version, server status, port, and cpu usage.

 Besides these basics, there are many more commands in the ICC with many more being added regularly. <br>
-<font style='color: red; weight: 300px'>**Warning: All commands in the ICC are case-sensitive; i.e. updatedb isn't the same as updateDB**</font>

 <br><br>